sithmel/spacetree/README.md

 Insert fifth: false
 Total size: 4
 ```
-because data are inserted only if they fit in the boundary of the data structure.
+One point had its coordinates outside of the data structure.
+This is not allowed and therefore the insert was not successful.
 Here's how we retrieve the points in an area:
 ```js
 for (const point of st.retrieve({x: 10, y: 10, width: 100, height: 100})) {